 We do not yet know what caused a violent highway crash far north of Edinburg, but we do know that two young girls lost their lives in the wreck.
 Police said that the pair of sisters — just 11 and 14 years old — were riding in a black pick-up with their mom on Interstate 20 in Abilene.

 Traffic in the area had come to a stop because a utility truck driver had lost control of his vehicle and the truck had rolled onto an embankment.
-An Abilene police officer was on his way to direct traffic at the accident scene when the second crash occurred.
+An Abilene police officers was on his way to direct traffic at the accident scene when the second crash occurred.

 A Dodge pick-up slammed at highway speed into the rear of the black pick-up driven by the mom.
 The two sisters were killed in the violent collision and the mother was injured.